BugBuster1701/docs/manual/visitors/en/01-overview/README.md

 This extension allows you to count hits and visits of your website.

 In the display appears the hits and visits from the current day, as well as the respective total.
 In the backend there are a statistic overview.

 ![Visitors Frontend](images/visitors_fe_all-en.jpg)

+Visitors used the extension "Bot Detection".
+This prevents counting of traffic from bots / search engines.
+But there is no 100% guarantee.

 ## Helpful links